 The easiest way to do that is the image titles.
 When you’re exporting them from photoshop or canva, don’t save them as “img_612,” instead be clear.
-I’d name mine, “lemons for lemonade,” citrus juicer,” and “finished lemonade.”
+For our example post, try “lemons for lemonade,” citrus juicer,” and “finished lemonade.”

-Now, when search engines crawl my site, they’ll know what my images are and how they relate to my content.
+Now, when search engines crawl the site, they’ll know what the images are and how they relate to the content.

 You can also usually change the “alt-text” in the advanced settings of your content management system.
 Here you can be even more descriptive.
-Personally, I give all of my images the same description here, as the advanced description is also what Pinterest pulls for the caption of images people pin from your website.
+Tip: Give all of the images the same description here, as the advanced description is also what Pinterest pulls for the caption of images people pin from your website.